Melksham: Governance

 Until 1974 the town was managed by Melksham Urban District Council, based at Melksham Town Hall.
 It was then managed by West Wiltshire District Council, but since the abolition of West Wiltshire in 2009, the most significant local government functions (including schools, roads, social services, recycling, emergency planning, leisure services, housing, development control and waste disposal) have been carried out by Wiltshire Council, a unitary authority.

 Melksham civil parish is divided into four electoral divisions, each electing one member to Wiltshire Council.
 These are Melksham Forest, Melksham East, Melksham South, and Melksham Without North & Shurnold; the latter extends north beyond the parish to include Whitley, Shaw and Beanacre.

-The civil parish has a town council, with fifteen members elected by four wards: East, Forest, North and South.
+The civil parish has a town council, Melksham Town Council, with fifteen members elected by four wards: East, Forest, North and South.
 The councillors elect one of their number as Mayor of Melksham for a one-year term.
 As well as having a consultative role, the town council runs the Assembly Hall events venue.
 Since 2019–2020 it is responsible for the town's play areas and King George V playing field, after transfer of ownership from Wiltshire Council.
+The council came into national news in 2026 when a photo of a Melksham Independent News reporter was attached to a punchbag in the offices of the council.

 The outskirts of Melksham, and most of the surrounding rural communities, are administered by another parish council, Melksham Without.

 For Westminster elections, Melksham is part of the Melksham and Devizes constituency, which was created following a boundary review and first contested at the 2024 general election, when it was won by Brian Mathew for the Liberal Democrats.